modelica/newsletter/_2018-02/email.md

 {% include build_email_index.md %}

 ## Editor's note
 *Dear Modelicans, after the GDPR regulation we pruned the adress list to those implicitly opting in only.
-Please spread the word about this newsletter to your colleagues and other interested to help them keep with the high pace of the Modelica world.
+Please spread the word about this newsletter to your colleagues and other interested to help them keep with the high pace of the Modelica world by [subscribing to this newsletter](http://eepurl.com/dpvVdH).
 I am also looking forward for your contributions to the next newsletter, which is  planned on 26 November.
 The deadline for articles for the next newsletter is **Fr.
 November 16, 2018**.
 See the [submission guidelines](https://newsletter.modelica.org/submission-guidelines.html) for guidance on how to write a contribution.*

 *All the best,